The Dogg: Early career

 While struggling to compile his album, The Dogg met and befriended upcoming artist Gazza, who had just returned to Namibia from studies in South Africa.
-The two started recording together and with the help of Elvo they recorded "Ghetto Life", a song by Gazza.
+The two started recording together and with the help of Elvo, they recorded "Ghetto Life", a song by Gazza.
 This song's credits would later bring tension between the two artists.
 The two later signed solo recording contracts with a kwaito label, RC-Ghetto Records.
-The Dogg immediately started working on his debut album, releasing the critical acclaimed hit "Perfecto Tromentos" later that year.
+The Dogg immediately started working on his debut album, releasing the critically acclaimed hit "Perfecto Tromentos" later that year.
 Around the same time, The Dogg was featured by Gazza on his hit "Shidolodolo", which went on to be very popular and won an award for Best Collaboration at the 2004 Sanlam-NBC Music Awards.
-Morocky's released his debut album Shimaliw' Osatana in February 2004 under RC-Ghetto.
-It became the first full-length kwaito album in his country and won the award for Best Selling album at the 2004 Sanlam-NBC Music Awards.
+Morocky released his debut album Shimaliw' Osatana in February 2004 under RC-Ghetto.
+It became the first full-length kwaito album in his country and won the award for Best Selling Album at the 2004 Sanlam-NBC Music Awards.
 The album was primarily produced by Elvo, who by then became The Dogg and Gazza's mentor.

 Later that year in December, Morocky released his second studio album, Take Out Yo Gun.
 The album was released on his label Mshasho Productions.
-The lead single from the album, "The Dogg Is Back", won awards for Best Kwaito song and Best Video at the 2005 Sanlam-NBC Music Awards.
+The lead single from the album, "The Dogg Is Back", won awards for Best Kwaito Song and Best Video at the 2005 Sanlam-NBC Music Awards.
 Morocky would later win the Artist of the Year award for the third time in three years at the 2005 Sanlam-NBC Music Awards.
-The Artist of the Year award raised eyebrows by other artist, who started discriminating against Sanlam-NBC's awarding system.
-This situation would later bring bad blood between The Dogg and music partner Gazza, whom critics claimed was robbed the award.
+The Artist of the Year award raised eyebrows by other artists, who started discriminating against Sanlam-NBC's awarding system.
+This situation would later bring bad blood between The Dogg and music partner Gazza, whom critics claimed was robbed of the award.

-Morocky signed the first artist to his Mshasho label, Sunny Boy, whom he met while studying at University of Namibia.
+Morocky signed the first artist to his Mshasho label, Sunny Boy, whom he met while studying at the University of Namibia.
 It later turned out that Sunny refused a recording offer from Gazza before signing with The Dogg.
-At a concert in Luderitz (2005) The Dogg and Gazza got involved in a rooted argument which would later turn sour, prohibiting the two to work together in future.
+At a concert in Luderitz (2005) The Dogg and Gazza got involved in a rooted argument that would later turn sour, prohibiting the two from working together in the future.
 The argument was driven by Sunny Boy's decision to sign with Mshasho, which Gazza claimed was a betrayal as he had plans for signing him to his Gazza Music Productions.
 After the news hit the media, fans started taking sides.
-A lot of other issues surfaced, including an argument surrounding the Sanlam-NBC Artist of Year award, which was unfairly awarded to The Dogg.
+A lot of other issues surfaced, including an argument surrounding the Sanlam-NBC Artist of the Year award, which was unfairly awarded to The Dogg.

 In May 2006 Morocky released his third album, Introducing TeeDee.
 The Dogg co-produced the entire album with Jay Malgas.